-Language Programmes Abroad:
+Privately Arranged Language Programmes Abroad:

-Should you wish your daughter to participate in a privately arranged language course abroad it is probably best to do this in June 2025 as the school term in France, Spain and Germany continues beyond May.
-This allows TY students to complete their year and participate in all of TY with LCF.
-Travelling in June also provides a solid activity for the student to be completely occupied during the month of June while parents are working, and younger siblings are still in primary school.
-If this is not possible then May would be the time to travel as much of the major events of TY will have been completed (work experience placements, the musical, Gaisce - although the Adventure portion of Gaisce will be completed in April/May 2025).
-Please note that students participating in language programmes organised outside of LCF are not covered by the school's insurance and students would be marked absent from school.
+Should you wish your daughter to participate in a privately arranged language course abroad it is probably best to do this in June as the school term in France, Spain and Germany continues beyond May.
+This allows students to complete the full TY Programme.
+Travelling in June also provides a solid activity for the student to be completely occupied during the month of June while parents work and younger siblings are still in primary school.
+If this is not possible then May would be the time to travel as much of the major events of TY will have been completed although the adventure portion of Gaisce may not be completed until April/May 2026.
+Please note that students participating in language programmes organised outside of Loreto College Foxrock are not covered by the school's insurance and students would be marked absent from school.